leoherzog/WundergroundStationForwarder/README.md

       - Set your `ambientWeatherApiKey` on Line 28
     </details>

-  - and choose one or more your forwarding destinations:
+  - and choose one or more forwarding destinations:

     <details>
       <summary>Wunderground</summary>